Shark Tank India season 1: Pitches and investments by sharks

+These pitches didn't air on TV and ended up without bagging a deal.
+All the companies are named in alphabetical order.

 In popular culture

 The sharks made a guest appearance in the thirteenth season of Kaun Banega Crorepati, and in The Kapil Sharma Show.

 Shark Peyush Bansal pitched his company Lenskart on Shark Tank India to his co-sharks in the context of 2010.

 Gateway to Shark Tank India

-A special episode of Shark Tank India named Gateway to the Shark Tank streamed on 11 February 2022 on SonyLIV.
+A special episode of Shark Tank India named Gateway to Shark Tank India streamed on 11 February 2022 on SonyLIV.